-BVI funds are therefore in an excellent position to continue marketing into the EU with minimum disruption, as the BVI can boast of having a regulatory regime that meets the Phase II private placement regime of the AIFMD.
-Further, the BVI financial industry's continuing commitment to regulation and partnering with various countries through OECD-compliant Tax Information Exchange Agreements should ensure that the industry is ready for the possible 2018 abolition of the private placement regime.
+Cayman funds are therefore in an excellent position to continue marketing into the EU with minimum disruption, as Cayman can boast of having a regulatory regime that meets the Phase II private placement regime of the AIFMD.
+Further, the continuing commitment of Cayman's financial industry to regulation and partnering with various countries through OECD-compliant Tax Information Exchange Agreements will ensure that the industry is ready for the possible abolition of the private placement regime in 2018.